 - Seeking to transform aid, solidarity and development co-operation.
 This means moving away from the outdated structures and practices of international aid that concentrate power in the hands of the few, and toward an approach that is built on meaningful involvement of all stakeholders, particularly affected communities and civil society.

-We are currently reviewing our 2021-2025 strategy.
-The current STOPAIDS strategy runs from 2017 to 2020.
-A diagram representing the core components of our strategy can be downloaded here.
+Our work is delivered through strategic convening and mobilising, hosting, systemic analysis and influencing of decision-makers.
+The current STOPAIDS strategy runs from 2022-2025.
+A diagram representing the core components of our strategy can be viewed here.